irJERAD/steph/content/post/dejanotes.md

 - Felt and mentioned "even making the floor shake" (different from the table)

 **July 1** (4:28pm):
-- Falling traffic light spotted while driving to gondola with grandma
+- Falling traffic light spotted while driving to Gondola with grandma
 - Radio lady was on listening and talking
 - Fell down over the ocean between Long Beach and Catalina Island